Winton, Cumbria

-Winton is a village and civil parish in the Eden District of Cumbria, England.
+Winton is a village and civil parish in the Westmorland and Furness district of Cumbria, England.
 It is 2.9 mi south of Brough, and 1.6 mi north of Kirkby Stephen, and had a population of 213 at the 2001 Census.
 At the 2011 census Winton was grouped with Kaber giving a total population of 327.
 The word Winton is Old English or Anglo-Saxon in origin, Wyntuna meaning a pasture.
 Farmstead was first identified in 1094, shortly after the Norman Conquest, during a period known as the 'Harrying of the North'.